LA's historic Lincoln Heights Jail to be repurposed as 'The Linc'

 While everything is open to change based on extensive community outreach, they currently suggest around 270,000 square feet of residential spaces, 200,000 square feet of commercial uses, and 57,000 square feet of designated manufacturing and retail spaces.
 The project is slated to contain affordable housing and an area for a community of makers.
 The architects want to keep the historic buildings and tear down any other buildings, maximizing open space and the merits of the old jail buildings.
 Renderings show former cells repurposed as gritty but light and airy lofts.

-One of the challenges is the island-like quality of the site.
-To try and remedy this, Motonaga says the firm “looked at it as public open space and then introduced pedestrian loop paths that went through the entire eight acres and created a way to experience the district as a whole, flanking the LA River on one end and then wrapping up into the other parcel across the street.
-We used the other part as a means to provide different kinds of vehicular access and also allow for maybe a festival plaza to be put into Avenue 19, which we could temporarily close down and create event space and... divert traffic temporarily in order to create... open space for festivals, farmers markets, community events, celebrations and so forth."
+A challenge is the island-like site.
+To try and remedy this, Motonaga says the firm “looked at it as public open space and then introduced pedestrian loop paths that went through the entire eight acres and created a way to experience the district as a whole, flanking the LA River on one end and then wrapping up into the other parcel across the street, as a means to provide different kinds of vehicular access and also allow for maybe a festival plaza to be put into Avenue 19."

 In addition the team, proposed a large, communal roof deck that would be accessible to the public and offer “a viewing point to see the neighborhood from the river... the occupation of the roof by the public as opposed to it purely being private was a big move for us where we wanted to extend the landscape up.
 So we called that 'the great escape' because we put in a new stair tower on the side of the building that could provide access all the time."

-Once the team is identified, the city will move forward with negotiating the terms and what the parameters of the final development will be.
+Once the team is approved, the city will move forward with negotiating the terms and the parameters of the final development.
 Motonaga says, “I don't think that proposal was an end in itself but was a catalyst for just selecting the preferred team to work with.”

-Motonaga says he thinks “the challenge is also to create something that is responsive to the community, you know, responsive to the development of the L.A.
-River, you know, and responsive to the issues of, how does a new development fit in where issues of gentrification and concerns of affordable housing and all that, access to open space and all of the amenities for local communities, are really hot button issues that have come up a lot in recent development.”
+Motonaga says he thinks “the challenge is also to create something that is responsive to the community, responsive to the development of the L.A.
+River, and responsive to the issues of gentrification, affordable housing and access to open space and amenities for local communities.
+These are really hot button issues that have come up a lot in recent development.”

 DnA asked Motonaga if the project might include some kind of memorial or museum that would acknowledge the building's past use.